rajayonin/dotfiles/vim_cheatsheet.md

 # rajayonin's Vim cheatseet
 My personal cheatsheet for Vim, with the actions/commands I currently (and, in the near future, want to) use.
-For a more exhaustive cheatsheet please check [Vim Cheat Sheet](vim.rtorr.com/).
+For a more exhaustive cheatsheet please check [Vim Cheat Sheet](https://vim.rtorr.com/).
-For a quite usefull Vim tutorial and interactive console please check [Interactive Vim tutorial](https://openvim.com/tutorial.html).
+For a quite useful interactive Vim tutorial and console please check [Interactive Vim tutorial](https://openvim.com/tutorial.html).

 Vim is quite useful and powerfull, specially for shell-only enviroments, and I think every computer engineer/technician should learn it.

 Don't suffer too much!

 # Modes
 There are 3 modes on Vim, each mode having its own specific actions:
 1. **NORMAL mode:** Keypresses represent actions.
-Enter it by pressing `Esc`.
+It's the default mode, but you can enter it by pressing `Esc`.
 2. **INSERT mode:** Keypresses represent regular characters.
 There are many ways of entering it (see [Insertion](#insertion)).
 3. **VISUAL mode:** Here you can select characters like you would in a regular text editor.
+As I personally don't use it, it's not detailed in this cheatsheet.
 Enter it by pressing `v`.

 # Actions